dmmaus/mezzacotta-generator/README.md

 Example: `Players get a $fruit=FRUIT.
 If they eat the *FRUIT, they win.` might generate "Players get a banana.
 If they eat the banana, they win."

+Currently it is not possible to save/reuse multiple inflections.

 ### Automatic replacements

 As a final pass, there are some automatic string replacements made to tidy up the generated text.